patrickneise/quarantinesec/README.md

 Assignment 1 (3/24/2020): Notes/answers for Exam Objectives 1.1 and 1.2

-Assignment 2 (3/26/20): Notes/answers for Exam Objectives 1.3 and 1.4
+Assignment 2 (3/26/2020): Notes/answers for Exam Objectives 1.3 and 1.4

+Assignment 3 (3/31/2020): Download/Install Wireshark and become familar with how to use.

 #### Session Videos